-Whether for work of for pleasure, many people spend hours and hours every day in front of a computer screen.
-The way human eyes focus on the screen, and the type of light that they emit can have an effect on our eyes over time.
+Whether for work or for pleasure, many people spend hours and hours every day in front of a computer screen.
+The way human eyes focus on a screen and the type of light that they emit can have an effect on our eyes over time.
 For people who wear contact lenses, this effect can be even more drastic.
 In order to counteract these effects, it's worth considering contact lenses that offer certain features.

-But while using a computer, not only do people blink far less frequently, barely twice a minute, but not as completely, either.
+When using a computer, not only do people blink far less frequently, barely twice a minute, but not as completely, either.
 The eyelids don't close all the way, and the tear film is not fully replenished across the entire surface of the eye.
-This alone leads too much of the discomfort associated with prolonged computer use.
+This alone leads to much of the discomfort associated with prolonged computer use.

 Another source of discomfort stems from the muscles around the eyes that allow them to track and focus.
 The eyes may have to move from side to side to read text or watch a video, but the screen remains at a fixed distance from the eyes, and the focal distance remains the same.
 Holding this position is very tiring for these muscles, and will become fatigued over time.

-Moisture: Look for contact lenses that are designed to keep eyes moist.
+Look for contact lenses that are designed to keep eyes moist such as silicone hydrogel contact lenses (SiHy).
 While using electronic devices, the average person blinks less frequently, as well as less completely, meaning eyes only close part-way.
 Less blinking means less lubrication, and that leads to dry, irritated eyes.
 By wearing contact lenses that hold on to moisture, this becomes less of a problem.
-Those still experiencing dryness after switching contacts may want to consider artificial tears, and making a conscious effort to blink more frequently.
+Those still experiencing dryness after switching contacts may want to consider rewetting drops, and making a conscious effort to blink more frequently.